RAMINCNZ/webtrees-oauth2-client/README.md

 ## What are the benefits of this module?
 + The module provides single sign on ([SSO](https://en.wikipedia.org/wiki/Single_sign-on)) into the [webtrees](https://webtrees.net) application based on the [OAuth 2.0](https://en.wikipedia.org/wiki/OAuth) standard.
 + A pre-configured set of authorization providers can be selected during webtrees login.
-+ If choosing sign on with an authorization provider, the user account data (i.e. user name, real name, email address) of the authorization provider is used for the user account in webtrees.
++ If choosing to sign on with an authorization provider, the user account data (i.e. user name, real name, email address) of the authorization provider is used for the user account in webtrees.

 ![Login Page](resources/img/login_page_with_authorization_providers.jpg)